South Carolina faces risks from hurricanes, flooding, severe storms, tornadoes, wildfires, extreme heat, winter storms, and earthquakes.

 - Both HomeStyle Renovation and HomeStyle Energy mortgages may be combined with a HomeReady® mortgage so that low-income borrowers can take advantage of flexible features and additional savings.

 USDA- Single Family Housing Repair Loans & Grants - A loan program providing loans to very-low-income homeowners to repair, improve, or modernize their homes.
-Grants are also available for elderly very-low-income homeowners to remove health and safety hazards.
+Grants are also available for very-low-income elderly homeowners to remove health and safety hazards.

-HUD 203(k) Loans - A loan program for rehabilitating and repairing single-family properties allowing homebuyers and homeowners to finance both the purchase or refinancing of a house and the cost of its rehabilitation through a single mortgage or to finance the rehabilitation of their existing home.
+HUD 203(k) Loans - A loan program for rehabilitating and repairing single-family properties, allowing homebuyers and homeowners to finance both the purchase or refinancing of a house and the cost of its rehabilitation through a single mortgage, or to finance the rehabilitation of their existing home.

-- The 203(k) program permits homebuyers and homeowners to finance up to
+- The 203(k) program permits homebuyers and homeowners to finance up to $35,000 into their mortgage to repair, improve, or upgrade their homes.

 HUD Mortgage Insurance for Disaster Victims - 203 (h) - Loan program for renters or homeowners if their homes are located in an area designated by the President as a disaster area and were destroyed or damaged to such an extent that reconstruction or replacement is necessary.
 These loans may be used to finance the purchase or reconstruction of a one-family home that will be the homeowner's principal residence.